Cherubim and the Tree of Life

-Forbidding mankind access to this life-giving tree was a deed of divine mercy which Adam may not have fully understood at the time, but in the new earth he will comprehend and be thankful for God’s kindness.
-And there he will eat forever from the long-lost tree of life (Rev. 22:2, 14).
+Forbidding humans access to this life-giving tree was a deed of compassion and mercy which our first parents may not have fully realized at the time, but in the new earth they will comprehend and be thankful for God’s kindness.
+And there they will eat forever from that tree.
+John described this life giving tree which is in heaven: “In the middle of its street, and on either side of the river, was the tree of life, which bore twelve fruits, each tree yielding its fruit every month.
+The leaves of the tree were for the healing of the nations” (Revelation 22:2).

-Today, believers when they partake of Lord’s supper they have the privilege of knowing that through the blood of Jesus and His sacrifice, they will indeed one day partake of the the fruit of that tree of life.
+Today, believers when they eat of Lord’s supper they have the privilege of knowing that through the blood of Jesus and His sacrifice, they will indeed one day eat of the the fruit of that tree of life.
+“Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city” (Revelation 22:14).
+The Lord declared His good will to man, “For I know the thoughts that I think toward you, says the LORD, thoughts of peace and not of evil, to give you a future and a hope” (Jeremiah 29:11).

 Check out our Bible Answers page for more information on a variety of topics.